 We focus heavily on written asynchronous communication in our daily work.
-The core of our communication is transparent, open, and encourages feedback giving.
+The core of our communication is transparent, open, and encourages giving feedback to each other.
 We default to transparency so that everyone can learn, chime in, and help out.
 One of the things we live by is that we engage in conversations at an early stage, we’re as clear as possible, and share any thoughts about anything.

 The tools we use are built for this purpose and help us to communicate faster and better in a distributed setup.
 These are the tools that keep the team running:

 Hiring remotely allow us to find the best talent regardless of geographical location.
 Working this way gives us a huge competitive advantage compared to companies that need to recruit locally or relocate people to a particular region.
 While hiring remotely, we’re building a range of diverse team members from all over the world, where diversity and inclusion is one of our most important focus points.

 We recruit using global job boards (LinkedIn, Stack Overflow, We Work Remotely, Remote OK, etc.) and interview and test candidates using the same tools that we use in our daily work.
 During this process we use Slack chat conversations, assignments using GitHub, and video conference for interviews or presenting candidates work.
 It does require mutual trust and extra research to decide it’s a right fit or not.
 Meeting someone psychically helps but it’s by far a deciding factor.

 The advantage for candidates applying at Mapillary is that we allow them to live and work wherever they want, which gives them more control and flexibility in their work/life balance.
 The reduction in stress to commute is a revelation to team members and allows them to be more productive in return.
 We’re convinced that this setup makes it possible to keep team members involved and decrease turnover.